[PROJECT] A Dozen Chargers in the Lab

 Have you ever wondered if there are ‘good’ and ‘bad’ chargers?
 Is there really a difference between a $5 brick you get at an airport and a $30 one you order direct from a name brand?
 As it turns out, cheaply made chargers can operate far differently from name-brand ones, and can sometimes be dangerous to use.

-- GaN chargers are among the best you can buy today, and the marketing around them IS real.
+- GaN chargers are among the best you can buy today, and the marketing around them is real.

 - Cheap chargers can also perform well, so the price you pay for a charger doesn’t always correlate to its performance.

-What I tested
+What we tested

 - Anker ASPD053a USB C